Learning to Inject: Automated Prompt Injection via Reinforcement Learning: Experiments

-\paragraph{Evaluation against model-level defense.} Finally, we evaluate against Meta-SecAlign-70B~\cite{chen2025meta}, the first open-source LLM with built-in model-level defense against prompt injection.
+Finally, we evaluate against Meta-SecAlign-70B~\citep{chen2025meta}, the first open-source LLM with built-in model-level defense against prompt injection.
 Meta SecAlign uses SecAlign++, an improved preference optimization method that trains the model to favor secure outputs (responding to legitimate instructions) over insecure ones (responding to injections).
 The defense randomizes injection positions during training and employs self-generated response targets to improve generalization beyond seen attack patterns.

 On standard benchmarks, SecAlign-based defenses report a significant reduction in attack success rates, even against attacks not seen during training.
 As shown in \Cref{tab:meta_secalign}, this defense completely neutralizes all template-based attacks, with ASR at or near 0\%.
 This confirms that preference optimization effectively teaches the model to recognize and resist known injection patterns.
-However, \method achieves 21.88\% ASR while maintaining utility comparable to the no-attack baseline (39.29\% vs 37.50\%).
+However, \method achieves 21.88\% ASR while maintaining utility comparable to the no-attack baseline.

-This result highlights both the effectiveness and the boundaries of preference-based defenses.
-SecAlign demonstrates that preference optimization can robustly defend against known injection patterns.
-However, an RL-based attacker is fundamentally out-of-distribution: it discovers injection strategies through end-to-end optimization rather than following recognizable patterns.
-The preserved utility suggests these attacks find gaps in the learned preference boundary rather than overwhelming the defense.
-This is not a deficiency unique to SecAlign; any defense trained on a fixed attack distribution faces the challenge of generalizing to adaptive adversaries.
-Our results motivate combining robust static defenses with continuous red-teaming or adaptive evaluation to ensure security against evolving threats.